The datepicker

 • Understand nuances in the way the datepicker understands time

 In Amplitude, you use the datepicker to select the timeframe of the analysis you're conducting.
-In many ways, it's very intuitive, as it's something you've most likely seen in other software contexts.
+In many ways, it's intuitive, as it's something you've most likely seen in other software contexts.
 You can choose to analyze data collected between two dates, since a specific date, or in the last x days, weeks, or months, where x is a value you select.

 Offset

-When using Last, your queries will return the data from the timeframe you specified, as well as the latest, still-incomplete interval.
+When using Last, your queries return the data from the timeframe you specified, as well as the latest, still-incomplete interval.

 Exclude